 The new terminal at Schiphol is being built next to the air traffic control tower: right on top of all the cables and pipework that keep essential installations such as that tower working.
 The man responsible for re-routing the cables is project coordinator Steffen Kolfschoten.

 There are new driving routes and signs all over Schiphol.
 Between 31 September-1 October, Wayfinding Project Manager Peter van Wijk was on hand during the ‘Night of 1001 signs’ between 31 September – 1 October.
 He looks back on that night with satisfaction.

 Interview Marco Schravesande: Renovating Schiphol

-Project manager Marco Schravesande is currently involved in part of the infrastructural adjustments on landside.
-As Marco himself said, ‘roads, intersections, pipelines ... everything that’s needed around the construction of the new pier and terminal.'
+Project manager Marco Schravesande is involved in part of the infrastructural adjustments on landside.
+‘Roads, intersections, pipelines ... everything that’s needed around the construction of the new pier and terminal.'